-UART Bare-Metal Driver Phase 1: Clock Init and GPIO Configuration
+UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 • RCC (Reset and Clock Control) — specifically the APB1/APB2 peripheral clock enable registers